 Rule 21.7 of The Bluebook explains how to cite United Nations documents.
 Note that there are different rules for citing resolutions and reports, sales publications, masthead documents, and yearbooks or periodicals.
 The Bluebook has specific rules on citing the Charter (Rule 21.7.10) and UNTS (Rule 21.4.5).
 T3 shows which authorities to cite and how to abbreviate properly.

 In addition to the sources listed elsewhere in this guide, the U.N. website offers a number of interesting and useful links:

-UNdata, from the UN Statistics Division, includes data on a variety of topics, such as agriculture, health, refugees and trade
+UNdata, from the UN Statistics Division, includes data on a variety of topics, such as agriculture, health, refugees, and trade.

-United Nations Audiovisual Library of International Law includes historic documents, photos, and digital film footage relating to the UN role in the development of international law, videos of lectures by international law scholars and links to other web-based research resources in international law, including other UN sources.
+United Nations Audiovisual Library of International Law includes historic documents, photos, and digital film footage relating to the UN's role in the development of international law, videos of lectures by international law scholars and links to other web-based research resources in international law, including other UN sources.

 Appendix I: United Nations Document Symbols

 The documents produced by the United Nations are identified by alphanumeric symbols based on the structure of the organization.
 The document symbol indicates the issuing body and the nature of the document and is the key to locating documents in the microfiche or masthead documents collections.
 The following are symbols of the principal organs of the United Nations:

 - S/- Security Council

 Special symbols have been designated for subsidiary organs of the United Nations, such as: